hassio-addons/addon-nginx-proxy-manager/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+## Known issues and limitations

+- The original NGinx Proxy Manager has support for forwarding TCP/UP streams, which is removed from this add-on.
+It makes no sense from a Hass.io / Home Assistant / Home perspective and, by removing it, it also removed the need for this add-on to run on the Docker host network.
+- Creating proxies from subfolder (e.g., `host.tld/node-red`) is not supported yet.
+This feature is expected in the near future.

 ## Changelog & Releases